 - a.
-Since the primary responsibility for protesting breaches of the rules rests with Competitors, the race management team will not normally protest a kiteboard. - b.
+Since the primary responsibility for protesting breaches of the rules rests with competitors, the race committee will not normally protest a kiteboard. - b.
 The race committee may protest a kiteboard in the following circumstances: - A breach of a sailing instruction that may not be protested by another kiteboard; - An apparent breach of good sportsmanship (Rule 2); - Failing to take a penalty after knowingly touching the windward mark, without another kiteboard being able to protest - c.
-The race committee will strictly apply Standard Penalties for breaches of Sailing Instructions marked [SP].
-This applies especially, but not limited to: - Sailing in the course area when other kiteboards are racing - Failure to comply with post-race equipment checks - d.
-A kiteboard that did not sail the course will be scored NSC
+The race committee will apply Standard Penalties for breaches of Sailing Instructions marked [SP].